 Finally, here is me taking tons of notes for one of my personal development courses.

-Usually, I try to take notes as I go in a pen, but I really wanted to find this for you.
+Usually, I try to take notes as I go with a pen, but I wanted to find this for you.

 Moreover, I realized it was so useful for me to sketch it all in pencil first!
-The course is two weeks of everyday classes and covered a lot of material, so I found myself sketching too many things.
+The course is two weeks of everyday classes and covers a lot of material, so I sketched too many things.

-Once I was done with my pencil I rethought through it all and shortened it quite a bit.
-Remember in visual notes less is more!
+Once I was done with my pencil, I rethought it and shortened it quite a bit.
+Remember, in visual notes, less is more!

 Did you ever use a visual note-taking technique?
 What do you think you will be using it for now?